r-m-c-d/Moon/_posts/2015-07-31-nne-IT-projects.md

 **Period**: 09.2011 – 07.2015
 ---
 NNE Pharmaplan is a leading pharma & biotech engineering consulting firm, whose parent company is Novo Nordisk group, based in Denmark.
-Primarily recruited as Sales & Marketing Coordinator and also assisting our engineering consultants on customer projects, the growth of our office in Romandie soon required a Local IT, from which I highlight some projects hereafter:
+Primarily recruited as Sales & Marketing Coordinator and also assisting our engineering team on customer projects, the growth of our office in Romandie soon required a Local IT, from which I highlight some projects hereafter:

 #### 1- IT infrastructure project local lead